 Be worthy of that trust.

-With practice over the years, interviewing transformed me from an insecure, shy young woman into someone who just loves meeting people.
+With practice over the years, interviewing transformed me from an insecure, shy, young woman into someone who just loves meeting people.
 Watch me walk into a room.
 Whether I’m about to enter a social moment or a job interview, I’m pretty relaxed.
 Of course, things don’t always go my way.
-Sometimes, I need to take a deep breath to get my courage up.
+Sometimes, I need to take deep breath to stay brave.
 But anything can happen, and it will.
 That’s what makes life fun.

 As a journalism professor and media trainer, I’ve spent many years teaching introductory interviewing skills to both students and professionals.
 Getting through just the basics usually takes a few hours.
 Here are some of the highlights: